-ChatGPT, the bot produced by OpenAI, is all the rage right now.
-This clever online helper is able to answer questions, explain complex topics, and even write poems for Valentine's Day; however, it’s not perfect.
+ChatGPT, the bot produced by OpenAI, seems to be everywhere right now.
+This interesting online assistant can answer questions, explain complex topics, and even write poems for Valentine's Day; however, it’s far from perfect.

-The bot’s knowledge is limited (especially with regard to events after 2021), and if you aren’t a paid subscriber you might find that you’re locked out when its servers are busy.
-It also doesn’t offer a massive suite of features beyond chatting – this AI won’t be winning photography competitions any time soon.
+The bot’s knowledge is pretty limited (especially with regard to events after 2021 as its data is outdated), and if you aren’t a paid subscriber you might find that you’re locked out when ChatGPT's servers are too busy.
+It also doesn’t offer a massive suite of features beyond chatting and helping with text-based tasks like coding – this AI won’t be winning photography competitions any time soon.

 If you’re looking for a ChatGPT alternative that’s the most similar to it, then Microsoft’s Bing Chat is the AI bot for you.
 This AI-powered version of the company’s search engine runs on the same framework as ChatGPT, so its answers and abilities should be pretty similar to those of its virtual cousin.